Different Types of Usability Testing Methods

 The main differences between quantitative and qualitative testing lie in how the data is collected.
 Generally, usability testing involves two types of data: qualitative and quantitative.

-With qualitative testing, data about behaviours and attitudes are directly collected by critically observing what users do and how they react to a product.
+With qualitative usability testing approach, data about behaviours and attitudes are directly collected by critically observing what users do and how they react to a product.
+Qualitative usability data examples range from product reviews, user comments, descriptions of the issues experienced, facial expressions, and preferences, etc.

 Moderated vs Unmoderated Usability Testing